forestryio/forestry.io/hugo/content/blog/better-content-management-for-gatsby.md

 ---
 Gatsby is one of the most flexible and most popular static site generators.
 You can use it to create Progressive Web Apps, hybrid applications and content-driven sites \[provide examples of cool apps built with Gatsby\].

 Once your Gatsby site uses any content that requires frequent changes (e.g. articles, products, announcements) it's likely that you'll be working with writers, marketers or for clients.
 These users tend to be uncomfortable with working directly in the codebase or with any mark-up language.
+To solve this problem most people go on the hunt for a CMS.

+{{% tip %}}

+It's estimated that roughly half of the 1.8 billion websites online today are using some form of a CMS. _source:_ [_w3techs.com_](https://w3techs.com/technologies/overview/content_management/all)

+{{% /tip %}}

-To solve this problem most people go on the hunt for a CMS. \[Some data points on how many sites are using a CMS\] But, most CMS need you to follow their workflow, meaning you'll end up making all sorts of compromises along the way.
+But, most CMS need you to follow their workflow, meaning you'll end up making all sorts of compromises along the way.
 The best case scenario your content files live with the third-party application in some database, far away from your codebase.
 The worst case scenario you have to move the entire code to the CMS and completely relearn how to build websites.

 There's an easier way to give content writers a content management tool without having to turn your entire workflow upside down.
 Forestry provides a non-invasive content management tool for your editors that integrates into your own workflow and tools, with Git.
 You won't even notice it's there unless you need it.